 draft, so Montral bids "Au revoir" to number 99.

 The cutter has finally stopped cutting.
-After years of broken bats, frozen hitters, and ninth innings that ended right on time, Emmanuel Clase is officially riding off into the baseball sunset.
+After years of broken bats, frozen hitters, and ninth innings that ended right on time, Emmanuel Clase is officially riding into free agency.
 Since 2021, he wasn’t just one of the most dominant closers in Major League Baseball—he was also the quiet force behind the Montreal Grizzlies, slamming doors and striking fear with every appearance.
 Montreal never needed extra innings when Clase was on the mound.

 These cuts hurt the team deeply but had to be made.
 My love for the game trumped the stats Clase had in his limited usage in 2025.
 I do not want to be remembered as the GM who let a guy thump a button on live pitch bets, just to make a few bucks.